nickk124/quantumsearch/README.md

 #### [Qiskit Community Summer Jam - North Carolina](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/)

 ### Project
 We implement a Quantum Random Walk search algorithm on an n-dimensional hypercube, first described by [Shenvi et al](https://arxiv.org/abs/quant-ph/0210064).
 We give multiple implementations in Qiskit, first as a unitary operator and then decomposed into more compact gates two-level unitary gates.
 Finally, going beyond the search algorithm, we map the output of the Quantum Random Walk circuit to grid, taking inspiration from Cellular Automata.
-We plan to extend our quantum random walk algorithm by implementing Google's PageRank in Qiskit (with an efficient Szegedy quantum walk).
+We plan to extend our quantum random walk algorithm code by implementing Google's PageRank in Qiskit (with an efficient Szegedy quantum walk).

 ![Credit: Shenvi et. al 2003](media/shenvi.png)